Education

 Retirement & Exit Planning

-Top options include the Solo 401k, SEP IRA, SIMPLE IRA, and Defined Benefit Plans.
+Potential options include the Solo 401k, SEP IRA, SIMPLE IRA, and Defined Benefit Plans.
 A Solo 401k allows high contributions and Roth options, while a SEP IRA is easy to set up and tax-deductible.
+An experienced financial advisor can help guide you through the pros and cons of these strategies to determine which option may be better suited for your specific needs.

 How do I sell my business when I retire?